mapaction/mapactionpy_qgis/README.md

 * Please download and install Docker.
 * Please Download and install [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/)
-* Download `Dockerfile.conda` and `environment.yml` files.
+* Download `Dockerfile` and `environment.yml` files.
-* Navigate to the folder containing the dockerfile and build the Docker image using the following command `docker build -t qgisrunner -f Dockerfile.conda . --no-cache`.
+* Navigate to the folder containing the dockerfile and build the Docker image using the following command `docker build -t qgisrunner . --no-cache`.
 * Before running the qgisrunner command please launch VcXsrv Windows X Server with the default options.
 * You can run the runner with the command below, please replace the `CMF_PATH` by the path of CMF:
 `docker run -it -v CMF_PATH:/cmf qgisrunner  conda run --no-capture-output -n myenv mapchef maps --build "/cmf/honduras/event_description.json" --map-number "MA9999"`